-- Network settings: Settings such as hostname, IP address, subnet mask, default gateway, DNS server. - System settings: Settings such as timezone and NTP server. - Product settings: - Resiliency Manager or IMS: You can choose to configure the virtual appliance for the role of Resiliency Manager, or Infrastructure Management Server (IMS), or both (Resiliency Manager and IMS)

-Replication Gateway or a Storage Proxy: You can choose to configure the virtual appliance for the role of Replication Gateway or a Storage Proxy.
+- Host Network settings: Settings such as hostname, IP address, subnet mask, default gateway, and DNS server. - Appliance settings: Settings such as NTP server. - Product settings: - Resiliency Manager or IMS: You can choose to configure the virtual appliance for the role of Resiliency Manager, or Infrastructure Management Server (IMS), or both (Resiliency Manager and IMS) - Replication Gateway or a Storage Proxy: You can choose to configure the virtual appliance for the role of Replication Gateway or a Storage Proxy.